ourhalcyondays/personalsite/content/project/rsd/index.md

 ---
 {{< toc >}}

-## Introduction & Background
+## 📚 I. Introduction & Background

 There is **power in numbers**.
 And no one understands strength in numbers better than the happy residents of the animal kingdom.
-This is why so many animals survive better by living in groups; wolves, penguins, fish to name just a few.
+This is why so many animals live in groups; wolves, penguins, fish to name just a few.

 But one limitation of living in a group is that there is a LOT of coordination involved.
 Animals need to collectively decide where to go, what to eat, and how to act.
 It is not surprising then, that some individuals in the group often emerge as leaders to help coordinate.

 However, the factors that determine WHO the leader is in an animal group are not well understood.
 So for this experiment, we examined leadership behaviour in the redside dace, a species of group-living fish that are really sensitive to temperature.
 We wanted to know whether factors like temperature preference, body size, boldness, or cognitive ability predicted leadership in fish.
 And to see whether leaders were consistent over time.
 In other words, who calls the shots in a group?
 And what makes these individuals leadership material?

-## Methods
+## 🧪 II.
+Methods

 To test this, we placed groups of 3 fish inside a shuttlebox setup made of two tanks connected by a neck.